angsylvest/my_website/content/home/accomplishments.md

 #   `title`, `organization`, and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.

 item:
+  certificate_url: ""
+  date_end: ""
+  date_start: ""
+  description: ""
- - certificate_url: date_end: "" date_start: "" description: "" organization: University of Minnesota - Twin Cities title: ADC Fellowship""
+  organization: "University of Minnesota - Twin Cities"
+  title: "ADC Fellowship"
 ---